godotengine/godot-docs/classes/class_audioeffectlimiter.rst

 | *Getter* | get_threshold_db()      |
 +----------+-------------------------+

-Threshold from which the limiter begins to be active.
+Threshold from which the limiter begins to be active, in decibels.
 Value can range from -30 to 0.
 Default value: ``0dB``.